-Informed Consent
+96 Informed Consent

-[6] Many of the Rules of Professional Conduct require the lawyer to obtain the informed consent of a client or other person (e.g., a former client or, under certain circumstances, a prospective client) before accepting or continuing representation or pursuing a course of conduct.
-See, e.g, Rules 1.2(c), 1.6(a) and 1.7(b).
-The communication necessary to obtain such consent will vary according to the rule involved and the circumstances giving rise to the need to obtain informed consent.
-The lawyer must make reasonable efforts to ensure that the client or other person possesses information reasonably adequate to make an informed decision.
-Ordinarily, this will require communication that includes a disclosure of the facts and circumstances giving rise to the situation, any explanation reasonably necessary to inform the client or other person of the material advantages and disadvantages of the proposed course of conduct and a discussion of the client's or other person's options and alternatives.
-In some circumstances it may be appropriate for a lawyer to advise a client or other person to seek the advice of other counsel.
-A lawyer need not inform a client or other person of facts or implications already known to the client or other person; nevertheless, a lawyer who does not personally inform the client or other person assumes the risk that the client or other person is inadequately informed and the consent is invalid.
-In determining whether the information and explanation provided are reasonably adequate, relevant factors include whether the client or other person is experienced in legal matters generally and in making decisions of the type involved, and whether the client or other person is independently represented by other counsel in giving the consent.
-Normally, such persons need less information and explanation than others, and generally a client or other person who is independently represented by other counsel in giving the consent should be assumed to have given informed consent.
+97 [6] Many of the Rules of Professional Conduct require the lawyer to obtain the informed consent of a client or other person (e.g., a former client or, under certain circumstances, a 98 prospective client) before accepting or continuing representation or pursuing a course of 99 conduct.
+See, e.g, Rules 1.2(c), 1.6(a), 1.7(b), 1.8, 1.9(b), 1.12(a), and 1.18(d).
+The communication 100 101 necessary to obtain such consent will vary according to the rule involved and the 102 circumstances giving rise to the need to obtain informed consent.
+Other rules require a lawyer 103 to make reasonable efforts to ensure that the client or other person possesses information reasonably adequate to make an informed decision.
+See, e.g., Rules 1.4(b) and 1.8.
+Ordinarily, 104 105 this will require communication that includes a disclosure of the facts and circumstances 106 giving rise to the situation, any explanation reasonably necessary to inform the client or other person of the material advantages and disadvantages of the proposed course of conduct and a 107 discussion of the client's or other person's options and alternatives.
+In some circumstances it 108 may be appropriate for a lawyer to advise a client or other person to seek the advice of other 109 counsel.
+A lawyer need not inform a client or other person of facts or implications already 110 known to the client or other person; nevertheless, a lawyer who does not personally inform the 111 112 client or other person assumes the risk that the client or other person is inadequately informed and the consent is invalid.
+In determining whether the information and explanation provided 113 114 are reasonably adequate, relevant factors include whether the client or other person is 115 experienced in legal matters generally and in making decisions of the type involved, and whether the client or other person is independently represented by other counsel in giving the 116 consent.
+Normally, such persons need less information and explanation than others, and 117 generally a client or other person who is independently represented by other counsel in giving 118 the consent should be assumed to have given informed consent.
+119